0f27/wuCLI-tools/CLIasEXCEL.md

-# Using shell as excel
+# CLI as replacement for ms-excel
-# CLI vs ms-excel
+Using shell as excel
-# Cookbook
+Cookbook

 ## Why?